fnurl/screenlog/README.md

 I use screenlog by setting up launchd to run `screenlog-capture.sh` every 60 seconds.
 I use [Lingon X](http://www.peterborgapps.com/lingon/) to set up the launch agent.
 You need to pass the path to your `screenlog` directory as an argument.

 I then have `create-screenlog-movie.sh` run at 23:00 every day, also using [Lingon X](http://www.peterborgapps.com/lingon/) to set up the launch agent.
 Pass the path to your `screenlog` directory as an argument.

+# TODO

+Use either

+- `system_profiler SPDisplaysDataType` or
+- `defaults read /Library/Preferences/com.apple.windowserver.plist`

+to get number of displays instead of using `dspsizes`.